-If you acquired the car by gift or inheritance, see Publication 551.
-Basis of Assets, for information on your basis in the car.
+If you acquired the car by gift or inheritance, see Publication 551, Basis of Assets, for information on your basis in the car.

 Improvements.
 A major improvement to a car is treated as a new item of 5-year recovery property.
-It is treated as placed in service in the year the improvement is made.
+It is treated as placed in service in the vear the improvement is made.
 It does not matter how old the car is when the improvement is added.
 Follow the same steps for depreciating the improvement as you would for depreciating the original cost of the car.
 However, you must treat the improvement and the car as a whole when applying the limits on the depreciation deductions.
-Your car's depreciation deduction for the year (plus the depreciation on any improvements) cannot be more than the depreciation limit that applies for that year.
+Your car's depreciation deduction for the year (plus any section 179 deduction, special depreciation allowance, and depreciation on any improvements) cannot be more than the depreciation limit that applies for that year.
 See Depreciation Limits, later.